Red Rock Canyon Escarpment

 • If it occurs where additional administrative costs are likely.

-Non-commercial still photography (photographs of scenery or wildlife) does not require a film permit if none of the above criteria apply.
+Commercial still photography like photographs of scenery or wildlife, for magazine articles, advertisements, books, calendars, postcards, etc., does not require a film permit if none of the above criteria apply.
+This includes photographs that may have products or models superimposed on them later.

 Student filming projects do not require a filming permit as long as the activity would not adversely impact public lands.
 Students need to submit a proposal in writing, with verification from the educational institution that it is a required project.